sammyngy/steam-activity/README.md

 Some endpoints from the steam api

 ## Features
+<b>All your recents played games</b> All the informations about a steam user
-All your recents played games
+<b>Your recent played Games</> A list of your recent played games with stats

+## How to use

 Steps to use the project :